h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ## Next Steps

-Check out the next tutorial : [Machine Learning Interpretability](https://training.h2o.ai/products/tutorial-1c-machine-learning-interpretability-tutorial) where you will learn how to:
+Check out the next self-paced course: [Machine Learning Interpretability](https://training.h2o.ai/products/self-paced-course-1c-machine-learning-interpretability) where you will learn how to:
 - Launch an experiment
 - Create ML interpretability report
 - Explore explainability concepts such as: